icloudrepo1/devops/k8s-sys/pod.md

 Kubernetes doesn't manage containers directly—it manages pods.

-A Kubernetes (k8s) pod is the smallest and simplest unit in the Kubernetes object model that you can create or deploy.
+A Kubernetes (k8s) pod is the smallest and simplest unit in the Kubernetes object model that you can create or deploy and manage.

-A pod represents a single instance of a running process in your cluster.

-A pod is a core concept in Kubernetes (k8s) and represents the smallest deployable unit that you can create and manage.

 A pod is a wrapper around one or more containers (usually Docker containers) that are deployed together on the same host, share the same network and storage, and are treated as a single unit.

-Single IP address :- All containers in a pod share the same IP and port space.

-Shared storage :- Pods can mount shared volumes.

-Shared lifecycle :- Containers in a pod are started, stopped, and managed together.

-One or More Containers: A pod can run a single container or multiple tightly coupled containers that share the same resources.
+A pod can run a single container or multiple tightly coupled containers that share the same resources.

-Shared Resources: Containers in the same pod share:

-Network namespace (IP address, port space)

-Storage volumes

-Lifecycle Management: Pods are ephemeral.
+Pods are ephemeral.
 If a pod dies, Kubernetes can automatically create a new pod, but it will be a new instance with a different IP.

+All containers in a pod share the same IP and port space.

+Containers in a pod are started, stopped, and managed together.

 ### How to create pod inside default namespace ?